JessButler/grampian_shielding_ndl/README.md

 ## Demographics of patients shielding from COVID in Grampian

-**See "shielding_demographics.xlsx" here for a description of the age, sex, reasons for shielding, and characteristics of home (urban/rural and Scottish Index of Multiple Deprivation) of people shielding from Coronavirus in NHS Grampian.**
+**Download "shielding_demographics.xlsx" here for a description of the age, sex, reasons for shielding, and characteristics of home (urban/rural and Scottish Index of Multiple Deprivation) of people shielding from Coronavirus in NHS Grampian.**

 ### Methods
 #### Population